|

 When pregnant, it's essential to obtain trustworthy information to make informed decisions about your health and your baby's well-being.
 It is natural to have questions during this remarkable process.

 We believe that being well-informed is essential for making the best choices for yourself and your baby's well-being.
-Therefore, we carefully curated a collection of recommended books, apps, and websites that are trusted sources of knowledge.
+Therefore, we carefully curated a collection of recommended books, apps, tips for parents-to-be, and websites that are trusted sources of knowledge.
 These resources cover a wide range of topics, including prenatal care, nutrition, exercise, and emotional well-being.
 We also encourage you to explore our Empowered Birthing Blog and take advantage of the wealth of information it offers. |

 |